lanPN85/HarDNet-MSEG/README.md

 Another one is written in MATLAB code ([link](https://drive.google.com/file/d/1_h4_CjD5GKEf7B1MRuzye97H0MXf2GE9/view?usp=sharing)).
-You can see how to run it in https://github.com/DengPingFan/PraNet#32-evaluating-your-trained-model-
+You can see how to run it in https://github.com/DengPingFan/PraNet#32-evaluating-your-trained-model- And our report is using this code to evaluate.

 ### 3 Acknowledgement
 A large part of the code is borrowed from PraNet(https://github.com/DengPingFan/PraNet) and Cascaded Partial Decoder(https://github.com/wuzhe71/CPD).
 Thanks for their wonderful works.